Uniform Approximation by Complete Minimal Surfaces of Finite Total Curvature in $\mathbb{R}^3$: Preliminaries on Riemann surfaces

-Given two Riemann surfaces $M$ and $M^*$ with possibly non empty compact boundary, $M^*$ is said to be an {\em annular extension} of $M$ if $M^*$ is an extension of $M$ and $M^*-M^\circ$ consists of a finite collection of compact annuli and once punctured closed discs.
-If in addition $M^*-M^\circ$ is compact then $M^*$ is said to be a {\em trivial} annular extension of $M.$ In this case $M$ and $M^*$ are homeomorphic.
+Likewise, $\Omega^*$ is said to be an {\em annular extension} of $\Omega$ if $\Omega^*$ is an extension of $\Omega$ and $\Omega^*-\Omega^\circ$ consists of finitely many compact annuli and once punctured closed discs.
+If in addition $\Omega^*-\Omega^\circ$ is compact (that is to say, it is a finite collection of compact annuli), then $\Omega^*$ is said to be a {\em trivial annular extension or closed tubular neighborhood} of $\Omega$ in $M.$ In this case $\Omega$ and $\Omega^*$ are homeomorphic. \end{definition} These notions can be extended to the case when $\Omega$ and $\Omega^*$ are a finite collection of pairwise disjoint regions in $\nb.$\\